tchbnl/alpaca/README.md

 LOGFILE="$(find "${DOMLOGS}" -type f -iname "${1}.log")"
 ```

 Results are limited to the last 24 hours.
 Eventually I'll add support for specifying a different date range, but for a v0.1, this is pretty complete as it is.
-I also still need to fix the massive line length for hits per hour.
-I swear I'll do it soon.
+I also still need to fix the massive line length for hits per hour. ~~I swear I'll do it soon.~~ I did it!

 Note that this assumes a default Apache log format.
 If yours has been edited, the awk positions will need to be swapped around a bit.